Bobby Comstock: Biography

 Follow-ups were less successful, although the group broke into the US charts for a final time in 1963 with "Your Boyfriend's Back", an answer record to "My Boyfriend's Back" by the Angels, a female group recording on the same label.
 Comstock also played guitar on the Angels' album, along with Feldman, Goldstein and Gottehrer.
-He stayed with Lawn Records until 1964, and performed as a support act to The Rolling Stones that year.
+He stayed with Lawn Records until 1964 and performed as a support act to The Rolling Stones that year.
 He then signed to Ascot Records, who continued to release singles by the group until 1966.
 Comstock also recorded a solo album, Out of Sight, in 1966.

 In 1968 Comstock formed a short-lived band, Zebra, which recorded for Phillips Records, and then established another band, Comstock Ltd., which released several singles for Bell Records between 1969 and 1972.
 He also established himself as a regular member of rock and roll revival tours, especially as part of Dick Clark's "Caravan of Stars", where he performed with Chuck Berry, Bo Diddley, Jackie Wilson, Gene Pitney, The Coasters, The Shirelles and many others.
 Comstock continued to perform on such tours, both with his own band and as a backing musician, until the late 1990s.
+He appeared in the 1973 Columbia Pictures concert film Let the Good Times Roll hosted by Richard Nader.

 Comstock's son, Bobby Jr., was an on-air personality and program director at WXHC-FM in Homer, New York from 2004 until 2014.

-Bobby Comstock died on January 9, 2020, at the age of 78 at his home in southern California.
+Comstock died on January 9, 2020, at the age of 78 at his home in southern California.